 Additionally, about one third of the children who have cerebral palsy will suffer from epilepsy and cognitive impairments.

 Cerebral palsy is typically classified by the following symptoms:

 In some cases, there will be no identifiable cause that led to cerebral palsy.
 In other cases, medical malpractice will be the contributing factor.
 Some of the typical causes include asphyxiate before birth, birth trauma during labor and delivery, and lack of oxygen to the brain during the labor and delivery process.

-If you believe that your child has developed cerebral palsy as a result of a doctor’s negligence or malpractice, you need to consult with a Baltimore cerebral palsy attorney immediately.
+If you believe that your child has developed cerebral palsy as a result of a doctor’s negligence or malpractice, you need to consult with our Baltimore cerebral palsy attorneys immediately.
 This may be the only way to help recover compensation for your child’s injuries.
-Given that cerebral palsy can lead to lifelong complications, extensive treatment, and costly medical bills, it is essential to reach out to an attorney sooner rather than later to identify the appropriate course of action.
+Given that cerebral palsy can lead to lifelong complications, extensive treatment, and costly medical bills, it is essential to reach out to our attorneys sooner rather than later to identify the appropriate course of action.